-The following are examples of how I design opportunities for learning, that is, for developing skill in reflective practice.
-In general, I seek (1) To position students to engage abstractly with theoretical ideas; (2) To practice and develop skills through concrete, carefully bounded activities; and (3) To draw links between the two, striving for an integration of theory and practice.
+The following are examples of learning opportunities for developing skill in reflective practice.
+In general, I seek (1) To position students to engage abstractly with theoretical ideas; (2) To practice skills through concrete, carefully bounded activities; and (3) To draw links between the two, striving for an integration of theory and practice.
 True, there is nothing original in this 3-step pattern; nevertheless, I think it takes a lifetime of practice to truly understand these steps.

 - Models of design situations.
-I create models of design situations that enable students to experience and reflect on theory and practice.
+I create models of design situations that enable students to experience theory and practice.

 - Four Squares: Tame or Wicked?
 An introductory exercise in graphic design that illustrates the essentials of design.

 - History Places.
 Setting pedagogical constraints for problem finding and framing while learning tech skills in structured and unstructured data systems.

 - Designing Tech Policy.
 Four instructional case studies for technologists and policymakers.

 - Careful reading, focussed discussion.
-There are many different kinds of reading.
-I tend to privilege careful, focussed reading.
+While there are many different kinds of reading, I tend to privilege careful reading.